Creating A Meaningful Legacy: It’s Not About The Money

 Ralph Waldo Emerson had it right: “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment”.
 Be yourself.
 Trust the value of your own authenticity.

 After initially starting out life with the sole pursuit of money and the realisation that it leads to a hollow void.
 I took a step back and reflected how I wanted my life to look and the legacy I wanted to leave.
-I have personally benefitted from some of the tips described.
+I have come to realise that my dharma in this life is to help people overcome the challenges that I have struggled with.
+Being able to show there is a way out of addiction, heal from old trauma patterns, revitalise mental health and live a life of purpose.
+If I can achieve this then I will leave this life a very happy man and with a meaningful legacy.